The Most Important Thing on Social Media: Do Not Pose as, Be a Legit User

 SEO 2.0 is not about exploiting social sites, it’s about using them to the max in accordance with the rules and to please the community.
 Do Not Promote Yourself to Promote Yourself

-While SEO 1.0 is about aggressive self promotion SEO 2.0 relies on human nature.
+While conventional search engine optimization often is about aggressive self promotion SEO 2.0 relies on human nature.

 Those who give the most are the most popular.